dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3233: Aligning against common foes carries risks.
+### T3233: Aligning with an enemy's enemy can have negative consequences.

 |Support|
 |---|